Gambler’s Fallacy: Rethink or Risk It All?

 Radical Synergies: Dividend Investing Meets Options Trading

-We must explore radical synergies between dividend strategies and options trading to truly revolutionise dividend investing for the next century.
+We must explore radical synergies between dividend strategies and options trading to revolutionise dividend investing for the next century.
 The “Synthetic Dividend Amplification Technique” (SDAT) represents the pinnacle of this integration:

 1. Dynamic covered call writing: Implement an AI-driven algorithm to continuously optimize covered call strikes and expirations based on real-time market data, dividend schedules, and implied volatility surfaces.